dgalcius/tlenv/README.md

 Skip this section unless you must know what every line in your shell profile is doing.

-`rbenv init` is the only command that crosses the line of loading extra commands into your shell.
+`ltenv init` is the only command that crosses the line of loading extra commands into your shell.
 Coming from RVM, some of you might be opposed to this idea.
-Here's what `rbenv init` actually does:
+Here's what `ltenv init` actually does:

 1. Sets up your shims path.
 This is the only requirement for rbenv to function properly.
-You can do this by hand by prepending `~/.rbenv/shims` to your `$PATH`.
+You can do this by hand by prepending `~/.ltenv/shims` to your `$PATH`.

 2. Installs autocompletion.
 This is entirely optional but pretty useful.
-Sourcing `~/.rbenv/completions/rbenv.bash` will set that up.
-There is also a `~/.rbenv/completions/rbenv.zsh` for Zsh users.
+Sourcing `~/.ltenv/completions/ltenv.bash` will set that up.
+There is also a `~/.ltenv/completions/ltenv.zsh` for Zsh users.

 3. Rehashes shims.
 From time to time you'll need to rebuild your shim files.
 Doing this automatically makes sure everything is up to date.
-You can always run `rbenv rehash` manually.
+You can always run `ltenv rehash` manually.

 4. Installs the sh dispatcher.
 This bit is also optional, but allows rbenv and plugins to change variables in your current shell, making